Apex (radio band): Apex band establishment (1937)

 In October 1937, the FCC announced a sweeping allocation of frequency assignments for the various competing services, including television, relay, and public service, which covered 10 kHz to 300 MHz.
 Included was a band of Apex stations, consisting of 75 channels with 40 kHz separations, and spanning from 41.02 to 43.98 MHz.
 The 40 kHz spacing between adjacent frequencies was four times as much as the 10 kHz spacing on the standard AM broadcast band, which reduced adjacent-frequency interference, and provided more bandwidth for high-fidelity programming.

 At the time it was estimated that there were about 50 Apex-style stations currently in operation, although transmitting on a variety of frequencies.
-In January 1938 the band's first 25 channels, from 41.02 to 41.98 MHz, were reserved for non-commercial educational stations, with the Cleveland City Board of Education's WBOE in Cleveland, Ohio, (Note: WBOE suspended operations in October 1978, with the licensed deleted by the FCC in September 1982; frequency is currently in use by WCLV.) the first station to begin operation within this group.
+In January 1938 the band's first 25 channels, from 41.02 to 41.98 MHz, were reserved for non-commercial educational stations, with the Cleveland City Board of Education's WBOE in Cleveland, Ohio, (Note: WBOE suspended operations in October 1978, with the license deleted by the FCC in September 1982; frequency is currently in use by WCLV.) the first station to begin operation within this group.